pgiacalo/PCB_Reverse_Engineering_Tool/docs/setup/GITHUB_PAGES_AI_SETUP.md

    - Paste your API key
    - Click **Save API Key**

-4. The key is now saved in your browser's localStorage and will persist across sessions
+4. The key is now saved in your browser's sessionStorage for this session (it will be cleared when you close the browser tab)

 ### Step 3: Use the Feature